-More than 20 billion gallons of oil and hazardous materials are transported through Washington State each year by vessel, pipeline, and rail.
+ore than 20 billion gallons of oil and hazardous materials are transported through Washington State each year by vessel, pipeline, and rail.
 Human error, equipment failure, and natural disasters can lead to releases of these materials with potentially disastrous consequences.
-Oil and chemical spills threaten Washington's valuable natural, cultural, and economic resources.
+Oil and chemical spills threaten Washington's valuable natural resources.